 AMD Ryzen 3 1300X and 1200

-2017 was the Year of the CPU, and 2018 has kept the ball rolling.
+2017 was the Year of the CPU, 2018 kept the ball rolling, and 2019 is set to continue the trend.
 We've tested dozens of new processors in the past year alone, plus multiple previous generations of processors.
 If you're using a 4th generation Intel CPU or earlier, or and AMD FX-series CPU or earlier, it's time to start thinking about upgrading.

 For our testing, we standardized on Nvidia's GTX 1080 Ti FE as our graphics card.
 At 1080p, this shows the largest difference in gaming performance you're likely to see with current generation GPUs.
 For memory, we've used high-end G.Skill Trident Z and Flare X DDR4-3200 CL14 memory on all modern platforms, in either 2x8GB or 4x8GB configurations.